Dance Theatre of Harlem: Principal

 Complexions Contemporary Ballet

-After her performance career, Christina has been sought after as a teacher, coach, and ballet master and has worked with companies and schools such as Pacific Northwest Ballet, Washington Ballet, Pittsburgh Ballet Theatre, Joffrey Ballet, Alvin Ailey American Dance Theater, Pennsylvania Ballet, Gotesborg Ballett, Cornish College of the Arts, and the University of Washington.
-Christina held the position of rehearsal director for Cedar Lake Contemporary Ballet, Armitage Gone!
+After her performance career, Johnson has been sought after as a teacher, coach, and ballet master and has worked with companies and schools such as Pacific Northwest Ballet, Washington Ballet, Pittsburgh Ballet Theatre, Joffrey Ballet, Alvin Ailey American Dance Theater, Pennsylvania Ballet, Göteborg Ballett, Cornish College of the Arts, and the University of Washington.
+Johnson held the position of rehearsal director for Cedar Lake Contemporary Ballet, Armitage Gone!
 Dance, Trey McIntyre Project, and Complexions Contemporary Ballet.
-She is currently on faculty at Marin Ballet in San Rafael, CA, and is an adjunct faculty member at Dominican University in the LINES/Dominican BFA in Dance Program.
-Christina holds a MFA in Dance from Hollins University in collaboration with the American Dance Festival, The Forsythe Company, and Frankfurt University of Music and Performing Arts in Germany.
+She is currently on faculty at Marin Ballet in San Rafael, CA and is an adjunct faculty member at Dominican University in the LINES/Dominican BFA in Dance Program.
+Johnson holds an MFA in Dance from Hollins University in collaboration with the American Dance Festival, The Forsythe Company, and Frankfurt University of Music and Performing Arts in Germany.

-Behind the scenes of Dwight Rhoden’s Ave Maria pas de deux featuring Christina Johnson and Meredith Rainey.
-The duet was originally choreographed on Christina Johnson and Donald Williams in 1995.
+Behind the scenes of Dwight Rhoden’s Ave Maria pas de deux featuring Johnson and Meredith Rainey.
+The duet was originally choreographed on Johnson and Donald Williams in 1995.